Mega Man Legends 2: Reception

 The game was generally well received by critics in comparison to its predecessor.
-GameSpot directly stated that with Legends 2s release, Capcom was able to turn "what began as a mere spin-off into a worthy stand-alone franchise", while Allgame's Jon Thompson stated it "trumps its predecessor in almost every way, and shows that Capcom is certainly learning from its mistakes in the genre".
-IGN's Adam Cleveland mentioned Mega Man Legends 2 was "the most involving game I've seen with Mega Man, and is one of the best, too".
+GameSpot directly stated that with Legends 2s release, Capcom was able to turn "what began as a mere spin-off into a worthy stand-alone franchise", while Allgames Jon Thompson stated it "trumps its predecessor in almost every way, and shows that Capcom is certainly learning from its mistakes in the genre".
+IGNs Adam Cleveland mentioned Mega Man Legends 2 was "the most involving game I've seen with Mega Man, and is one of the best, too".
 Publications commented that the gameplay was highly improved and that the variations of controls helped the players.
 Despite being compared with other games such as the ones from the Zelda franchise, the dungeons and missions were praised.
 Boss fights were also found to be entertaining, although some of the bosses' heights are larger than the ones featured in the first game.
 Famitsu found that the game's overall sense of action was superior to the first incarnation, considering the ability to be assisted in missions by computer controlled characters as well as its mini-games and events.

 The graphics received a mixed to positive reception.
 The graphic design and style was praised, but reviewers criticized the level design, saying it was still blocky and primitive.
 The story and cutscene animation were universally praised, and compared to watching an anime.
 In comparison to the first game, the story was also found to be darker and deeper.
 Eurogamer also focused on this, finding the game's story to be a more "rolling narrative rather than a simple 'click the face, beat the boss, save the world' sort of cop-out" comparing it with the original 2D series.
 Sound effects and music were likewise well-received, with the exception of Mega Man's voice, which was derided as too feminine.